 The process is very easy, you just need to install a plugin on your business website and guests will be able to book directly from your site, and it will be synchronised with Your.Rentals calendar with all the different platforms.

-Keeping things under control
+Keeping Booking.com fees and everything else under control

 If you’re juggling multiple listings on different accounts on different websites, this can soon get pretty complicated.
 However, as we have already highlighted earlier in this article, the best way to stay in control is to use a platform like Your.Rentals to connect to whichever major websites that you wish to advertise with on one simple-to-use platform.
 You won’t need to deal with the hassle of Booking.com fees either – you just pay one simple percentage whenever you receive a booking from any site so you always know how much you’ll earn.

 In conclusion, Booking.com’s fee structure for hosts is complex, with various factors like location, property type, and cancellation policy influencing the percentage charges, which can range from 10% to 25% (average 15%).